Saudi Arabia's explanation for Khashoggi's death draws international criticism

 Saudi Arabia said Friday evening that 18 of its citizens are responsible for the killing of Saudi journalist Jamal Khashoggi at its Istanbul consulate, with the Saudi general prosecutor claiming that the writer's death was a result of a "quarrel and fighting by hand."

-On Friday, President Donald Trump continued to stop short of criticizing the Saudi government, with which he maintains close diplomatic ties after making a major arms deal worth $110 billion in May 2017.
+On Friday, President Donald Trump continued to stop short of criticizing the Saudi government, with which he maintains close diplomatic ties after making a major arms deal Trump says is worth $110 billion in May 2017.

 He called the alleged fistfight "a theory that was put out" on Friday.
 His comment came days after he suggested that Khashoggi, a Virginia resident who disappeared Oct.
 2 after entering the Saudi consulate in Istanbul, was murdered by "rogue killers."